mcinj/docker-bdfr/README.md

-# docker-bdfr
+# docker-bdfr (bulk-downloader-for-reddit)

-Docker version of [bulk-downloader-for-reddit](https://github.com/aliparlakci/bulk-downloader-for-reddit).
+Docker version of [bulk downloader for reddit](https://github.com/aliparlakci/bulk-downloader-for-reddit).
 Currently tracking the development branch.

 ## Features
  - Configurable: runs python3 -m bdfr download using the `--opts` option to allow for configuring bdfr via a yaml file.